JHUVisionLab/path_pytorch/README.md

-# Pytorch Implementation of Multi-resolution Tiling Approach to Digital Pathology Classification
+# Pytorch Implementation of Multi-res Tiling Approach to Digital Pathology Classification